 Like counterfeits in every other market, these products may look genuine, but they are utterly without value when put to the test.
-Counterfeit tires don’t grip roads, engines catch fire and seatbelts come undone.
+Counterfeit tires don’t grip roads, engines catch fire and seat belts come undone.
 Take India as an example, where 20 percent of all vehicle accidents are the result of counterfeit parts.

 Also called a Certificate of Conformity, homologation strictly vets car parts to verify that they comply with regulatory standards.
 Organizations that have undergone this process may be trusted by manufacturers and consumers to produce parts that meet OEM specifications.

 Just as every component part of a vehicle must be protected, so must every stage of your own product’s lifecycle.
-Companies in the automotive industry require safeguards for the whole production process from conception and design to manufacturing, packaging and distribution.
+Companies in the automotive industry require safeguards for the whole production process from conception and design to manufacturing, packaging, and distribution.

 It’s been designed by a diverse and dedicated team to integrate smoothly with your existing processes and protect the integrity of your intellectual and physical property across regions and around the world.